 “Answers To: Where Do We Go From Here” isn’t written just for older adults; the author’s calm and thoughtful voice speaks to everyone from their teen years on up.
 People of all ages contemplate but rarely discuss the important issues that Nelson brings to light.
 Is there a human spirit?
 If so, where does that spirit go when our bodies die?
 Is re-incarnation real?
 Is there a Heaven and Hell?
 These are questions all of us wrestle with as we navigate life’s ups and downs, its peaks and valleys, its triumphs and defeats.

 One thing remains the same though, namely, no one person has the right answer for everybody.
-Those some of us may follow the religions, every one of us has our own unique beliefs.
-And those deep-seated beliefs (including faith) will either provide us comfort or distress when our time to leave this world comes.
+Though most people follow one of the world religions, every one of us has our own unique beliefs.
+And those deep-seated beliefs (including our faith) will either provide us comfort or distress when our time to leave this world comes.

-It’s highly evident throughout Nelson’s writing that his main goal is to get readers to examine their own faith, to test their own beliefs, and to be comfortable in whatever views they have regarding death and what follows it.
+It’s clear throughout Nelson’s writing that his main goal is to get each reader to examine their own faith, to test their own beliefs, and to be comfortable in whatever views they have regarding death and what, if anything, follows after.

 It’s clear that Nelson has put immense thought into writing something that provides both an opportunity to learn about the various schools of thought and an opportunity to work through ones’ own feelings regarding death of the body and the extended prospects of one’s spirit.